 Upon receipt of an appeal, the Title IX Coordinator will notify the other party in writing when an appeal is filed and provide them with five (5) days to submit a written statement in support of or challenging the outcome.

-The University will appoint a Decision-Maker(s) for the appeal, who will not be the same person as the Decision-Maker(s) that reached the determination regarding responsibility or dismissal, the investigator(s), or the Title IX Coordinator.
-The Decision-Maker(s) on appeal will have been properly trained prior to handling the appeal.
+The University will appoint an Appeals Officer for the appeal, who will not be the same person as the Decision-Maker(s) that reached the determination regarding responsibility or dismissal, the investigator(s), or the Title IX Coordinator.
+The Appeals Officer will have been properly trained prior to handling the appeal.

-After both parties have had an opportunity to present their arguments challenging or supporting the outcome, the Decision-Maker(s) will issue a written decision describing the result of the appeal and the rationale for the result.
-This appellate decision will be provided simultaneously to both parties.
-The Decision-Maker will also provide a copy of the appellate determination to the Title IX Coordinator.
+After both parties have had an opportunity to present their arguments challenging or supporting the outcome, the Appeals Officer will issue a written decision describing the result of the appeal, any changes to the result of the disciplinary proceeding, and the rationale for the result.
+This appellate decision will be provided simultaneously to both parties and will notify the parties that the written decision concludes the University’s Appeal Process.
+The Appeals Officer will also provide a copy of the appellate determination to the Title IX Coordinator.

 Final appellate decisions resulting in a suspension or expulsion of a student must include notice to the student of the student’s right to appeal to an external judicial forum.